Skip to main content

 What percentage of people get the flu without vaccination?

-According to the CDC, the flu causes between 9 and 42 million illnesses every year in the United States.
-Flu vaccinations reduce the risk of getting the flu by 40% to 60%.
+According to the CDC, flu vaccinations reduce the risk of getting the flu by 40% and the risk of flu-related hospitalization by 60%.

 How does vaccination protect from infectious disease?

 Vaccination protects from infectious disease by helping the immune system recognize and fight against viruses and bacteria that cause the disease itself.
-Vaccinations also help prevent national and global infectious disease outbreaks.
+Vaccinations also help prevent national and global infectious disease outbreaks by increasing the chance of herd immunity.

 How many people die from vaccinations?

 It’s difficult to know precisely how many people have died directly due to vaccinations.
-Many studies report death rates for vaccines like smallpox to be around one death for every 1 million vaccinated.
-From 2000 to 2015, 104 deaths were reported and in some way attributed to the measles vaccine.
-However, the reporting system is unable to establish a confirmed causal relationship between the vaccination and subsequent death.
+Some studies report death rates for vaccines like smallpox to be around one death for every one million vaccinated.
+A 2022 report cited 55 people had died after receiving COVID-19 vaccinations, but another cause of death was found in 17 of those cases—and a causal link between the vaccine and the death was found to be “very probable” or “demonstrated” in only 14 of the cases.

 Is there statistical evidence that vaccines decrease infection?